 While children and youth make up one-quarter of Canada’s population, they are disadvantaged politically by not being eligible to vote.
 However, the Canadian Paediatric Society (CPS) knows what a powerful tool public policy advocacy can be in keeping child and youth issues on the national agenda.
 We have years of experience making sure that best practice and medical evidence inform public policies affecting children and youth.
 Through their daily work with children, CPS members recognize how investing in child and youth health and family health promotion can net huge gains – both human and financial.1 The purpose of this report is to share these insights and accompanying evidence-based recommendations with policy makers.

 This 5th edition of the status report reviews current policy on critical fronts while specifying improvements and raising the public profile of key paediatric issues.
 Since its first release in 2005, Are We Doing Enough? has examined and evaluated how effectively each provincial/territorial government protects and promotes the health and well-being of children and youth on select measures.
 This report also assesses the federal government’s performance in key areas.
-Because thoughtful policy change takes time and this federal government’s mandate is still in its early days, the CPS is reserving assessment – temporarily – on some federal issues contained in this report.
-The report’s new online format will allow us to track progress and update ratings as needed over the coming months.
-A pdf version (reflecting status as of May 2016) is also available.
+The report’s new online format will allow us to track progress and update ratings as needed.

 Canada has certainly come a long way since 2005.
 Governments are doing better in many critical areas.
 Provinces and territories with tough anti-smoking legislation show reduced smoking rates among youth.
 The number of publicly funded vaccines has increased significantly.
 Legislation to prevent youth from accessing tanning booths has been implemented across all provinces.
 However, on every measure contained in this report, there is still work to do.
 Are We Doing Enough? highlights areas of provincial/territorial strength, as well as weakness, and is intended to help child and youth health advocates, caring agencies and individual governments compare progress on key issues and improve public policy.